tallenglish/HyperComplex/README.md

 ### **`Complex Numbers`**

-A [complex number](http://en.wikipedia.org/wiki/Complex_number) is a number that can be expressed in the form `a + bi`, where `a` and `b` are real numbers and `i` is the imaginary unit.
+A [complex number](http://en.wikipedia.org/wiki/Complex_number) is a number that can be expressed in the form `a + bi`, where `a` and `b` are real numbers and `i` is the imaginary unit, imaginary being the root of a negative square number `i = sqrt(-1)`.
 They are a normed division algebra over the real numbers.
 There is no natural linear ordering (commutativity) on the set of complex numbers.

 ```python